nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Scheduling/Unscheduling a meetup with a client : `schedule`

 #### Scheduling a meetup.
-Schedule a date and time with a specified client in the app.
+Schedule a date and time with a specified client in your Link.me.

 New schedule commands overwrite the original meeting scheduled with a client.

 Format: `schedule INDEX m/DESCRIPTION @ DATE_TIME`

-* Adds the client at the specified `INDEX`, and the `DATE_TIME` of the meeting, to the schedule list.
+* Adds your client at the specified `INDEX`, and the `DATE_TIME` of the meeting, to the schedule list.
 * The `INDEX` refers to the index number shown in the displayed client list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `DATE_TIME` refers to the date and time of the scheduled meeting